In 2001 the Federal Trade Commission strengthened its rules on disclosure of gem treatments.

 Both have been proven to be unstable and not permanent, requiring special care instructions.

-While natural jadeite jade is impervious to acids and is frequently cleaned after polishing with acetone, cleaning 'B' jade in this manner could permanently damage the stone.
+While natural jadeite jade is frequently cleaned after polishing with acetone, cleaning 'B' jade in this manner could permanently damage the stone.
 Additionally, 'B' jade is quite fragile as the impregnation process compromises the strong crystalline structure of natural jadeite jade.